Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

 \section{Generalized Short Path Framework}

 This section provides a simplified and generalized analysis of the short path algorithm presented in \cite{dalzell2022mind}.
-It also highlights limitations of the current method of analysis, and describes a general recipe for the determining a speedup over Grover.
+It also highlights limitations of the current method of analysis, and describes a general recipe for the determining a super-quadratic speedup.